Mel Brooks: 1949–1959: Early work and breakthrough

-1950s: Your Show of Shows

-In 1950, Caesar created the revolutionary variety comedy series Your Show of Shows and hired Brooks as a writer along with Carl Reiner, Neil Simon, Danny Simon, and head writer Mel Tolkin.
+Brooks found more rewarding work behind the scenes, becoming a comedy writer for television.
+In 1949, his friend Sid Caesar hired him to write jokes for the DuMont/NBC series The Admiral Broadway Revue, paying him, off-the-books, $50 a week.
+In 1950, Caesar created the innovative variety comedy series Your Show of Shows and hired Brooks as a writer along with Carl Reiner, Neil Simon, Danny Simon, and head writer Mel Tolkin.
 The writing staff proved widely influential.
 Reiner, as creator of The Dick Van Dyke Show, based Morey Amsterdam's character Buddy Sorell on Brooks.
-Likewise, the film My Favorite Year (1982) is loosely based on Brooks' experiences as a writer on the show including an encounter with the actor Errol Flynn.
+Likewise, the film My Favorite Year (1982) is loosely based on Brooks's experiences as a writer on the show including an encounter with the actor Errol Flynn.
 Neil Simon's play Laughter on the 23rd Floor (1993) is also loosely based on the production of the show, and the character Ira Stone is based on Brooks.
 Your Show of Shows ended in 1954 when performer Imogene Coca left to host her own show.

-Caesar then created Caesar's Hour with most of the same cast and writers (including Brooks and adding Woody Allen and Larry Gelbart).
+Caesar then created Caesar's Hour with most of the same cast and writers, including Brooks and adding Woody Allen and Larry Gelbart.
 It ran from 1954 until 1957.

-1960s: The 2000 Year Old Man and Get Smart
+Brooks told The New York Times, "When I was a fledgling comedy writer working for Sid Caesar on Your Show of Shows, our head writer was Mel Tolkin...
+I really looked up to him.
+(By the way, I was 5-foot-7 and he was six feet tall.)
+He was a bona fide intellectual, thoroughly steeped in the traditions of great Russian literature.
+One day he handed me a book.
+He said to me, 'Mel, you're an animal from Brooklyn, but I think you have the beginnings of something called a mind.'
+The book was Dead Souls by the magnificent genius Nikolai Gogol.
+It was a revelation.
+I'd never read anything like it.
+It was hysterically funny and incredibly moving at the same time...
+It was a life-changing gift, and I still read it once a year to remind myself of what great comic writing can be."